How Senior-Level Professionals Can Network to Find Their Next Role

 I began sending simple gratitude messages to my old managers and former colleagues who had since moved on from Boeing and joined other companies.
 These weren’t asks or cold pitches.
 Just sincere notes of thanks for their past support, and a quick update on where I was in my career.

 The results?
 Almost 100% of the messages got a response.
 And several turned into coffee chats, referrals, and even interview opportunities.
-In the end, I landed a Senior Manager of Product role at Amazon.
+In the end, I landed a Senior Manager of Product role at Amazon; a leadership role I wouldn’t have accessed by applications alone.

 That experience reshaped how I thought about networking during a job search.
 Especially at the senior level.